featuring the TR-1, Regency Ads, additional Regency Products

 Regency grew operations in the 1960's with the Metrotek subsidiary (citizen band transceivers) and the Avionics Division (general aviation communications and navigation equipment).
 By the late 1970's, Regency's expanded radio business included 2-way amateur FM and marine radios, professional business and public service 2-way radios, and more than 25 models of VHF and UHF band Monitoradio scanner receivers.
 A 1980 Regency quarterly report showed annual sales had reached 57 million dollars.

 The two scanners shown at the bottom of the following montage of Regency products were used as props in the movie industry [click to view details]

-Regency became RELM Communications in 1989, and is currently operating as RELM Wireless Corporation.
+Regency became RELM Communications in 1989, and as of 2020, BK Technologies has carried Regency's legacy forward in the radio business.
 The 1991 Annual Report featured the TR-1 on the company's 55th anniversary.

 back to "The Early Years" page